-- Care: We provide warm and stable learning environments for disadvantaged children who do not have the care of their family members or meals after school.
-We encourage the children to complete their homework before their meals, and provide them with care and meals.
-We hope to supplement and reinforce family functions and to provide after-school care. - Learning: We provide after-school courses for children and youths in disadvantaged communities that lack learning resources, as well as in remote areas, in hope of enhancing the learning of academically-challenged children in non-academic areas, hence building up their confidence and supporting their physical and mental development. - Development: We also develop specialized training programs for character education and social integration training with the aim of building up each student's character, values, and professional skills.
-By providing academically-challenged children with education and training in their areas of strength, we hope to increase their interaction with the outside world and prepare them for early entry to the working world.
+We also develop specialized training programs for character education and social integration training, with the aim of building up each student's character, values, and professional skills.
+By providing academically-challenged children with education and training in their areas of strength, we hope to increase their interaction with the outside world and prepare them for early entry to the working world

-Scope of Starlight Classroom Service in 2013
+Scope of Starlight Classroom Service in 2014

-Туре of service ar nd no. of benefici aries
+Type of service and no. of beneficia ries

-Region Name of Classroom Starlight Dinner After- school tutoring No. of people Development Type No. of people
+Region Name of Starlight Dinner No. of Developmental No. of

+Classroom After- school tutoring beneficiaries Туре beneficiaries

-Church Classroom A ✓ 8,260
+Church Classroom A ✓ 11,580

-Keelung Classroom B ✓ 2,950
+Keelung Classroom B ✓ 7,942

-Recluing Church Classroom C ✓ 5,900
+Recluing Church Classroom C ✓ 9,200

-Campus D ✓ 4,720
+Campus D ✓ 9,007

-Kendo Class E ✓ 5,664 Kendo 1,248
+Kendo Class E ✓ 1,566 Kendo 640

-Hualien Starlight Classroom 1 ✓ 2,478 Computing Class 546
+Hualien Starlight Classroom 1 ✓ 2,478 Cooking Class 640

-Hualien Hualien Starlight Classroom 2 Painting Class 600
+Hualien Hualien Starlight Classroom 2

-Hualien Starlight Classroom 3 ✓ 5,664
+Hualien Starlight Classroom 3 ✓ 2,890 Painting Class 810

-Taitung Taitung Starlight Classroom 1 ✓ 6,136 Book Club 1,352
+Taitung Taitung Starlight Classroom 1 ✓ 11,005

+Total 5 5,668 2,09 0